 Garlic and Mushroom Queso Fundido Dip

-This Garlic and Mushroom Queso Fundido Dip is one of the best I have had.
+This Garlic and Mushroom Queso Fundido Dip is the best I have ever had.
 It’s so good!!
 Made with simple ingredients that you probably already have in your refrigerator.
 This dip delivers maximum flavor and bold taste.

 What more can you ask for when making a dip?
 A dip is either a hit or miss so it better be super flavorful, super inviting and super simple!!